fluid-lab/gamepad-navigator/CONTRIBUTING.md

 ### Create Meaningful Commit Logs

-All commits logs should include the following information:
+All commit log messages should include the following information:

 1. A reference to the GitHub issue this commit applies to (at the beginning of the first line).
 2. A short and meaningful summary of the commit, on the first line.